MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/migrate-from-azurerm-to-az.md

 # Migrate from AzureRM to Azure PowerShell Az

-With the introduction of the Az module, older scripts which use the AzureRM modules and cmdlets no longer work automatically.
-No migration that changes command names is ever convenient or easy to handle.
-In order to help with the process of changing all your scripts over from AzureRM to Az, this article will outline steps, tools, and scripts that you can take advantage of to automate the process of migrating to Az as easy as possible.
+The Az module has feature parity with AzureRM, but uses shorter and more consistent cmdlet names.
+This means that scripts written for the AzureRM cmdlets won't automatically work with the new module.
+To make the transition easier, Az offers tools to allow you to run your existing scripts using AzureRM.
+No migration to a new command set is ever convenient, but this article will help you get started on transitioning to Az while minimizing the cost of upgrading so that you can take advantage of the features offered in this new module.

 Each section of this article outlines a step in the process, and it's recommended that you follow them in order unless you've already completed the process outlined in a single step.